Packaging Microsoft Edge extensions

 Also included is info on how to test and unpack a packaged extension.
 This info is relevant even if you've gone the ManifoldJS packaging route.

-You can jump to Localizing name and description for the Windows Store in this section of the guide if your extension doesn't support multiple languages.
+You can jump to Localizing name and description for the Microsoft Store in this section of the guide if your extension doesn't support multiple languages.

 Once your extension is packaged, see the testing section of Creating and testing your Microsoft Edge extension to learn how to sideload or unpack it.

 Once you have a packaged extension, you can then run it through the Windows App Certification Kit.
 Doing so will run a number of tests on your extension package to ensure that it's ready for the Microsoft Store.